Skip to content

 Route Method Overloading

-Some routes may be overloaded with multiple HTTP methods.
-The typing supports this natively and chooses the type based on the method property.
-When the property is omitted, the typing is smart enough to know GET is the default.
+Some routes support multiple HTTP methods.
+The typing chooses the type based on the method property.
+When omitted, typing defaults to GET.

 In the example schema, GET /foo will return a Foo[] array, but POST /foo will return a Foo object.